Browse parent directory

 - its possible cloudflare themselves do this over next 1-2 years

-- This is a "cool" project that benefits a few use cases (such as AI-enabled cloud gaming) but doesn't necessarily improve the world in terms of amount of surveillance.
+- This is a "cool" project that benefits a few use cases (such as AI-enabled cloud gaming) but may not have much effect on more politically relevant stuff like AI timelines or internet privacy.

 Games